Vasil Grigorovich-Barsky: Biography

-Grigorovich-Barsky was born in Kiev or in Litky near Kiev, then part of Imperial Russia.
+Grigorovich-Barsky was born in Kiev or in Litky near Kiev, then part of the Russian Empire.
 He came from a rich merchant family originally from the town of Bar in Podillia.
 Vasyl's younger brother Ivan Grihorovich-Barsky became a well-known architect.
 Before 1710, the family moved to Kyiv, where Vasyl's father served as a prefect of Pyrohoshcha Church.
 Against his father's will, Vasyl enlisted in the Kyiv-Mohyla Academy.
 However, in 1723 he had to leave the studies due to ill health and traveled to Lviv (then part of the Polish–Lithuanian Commonwealth) to seek medical advice.
 There Grigorovich-Barsky, disguised as a Uniate, became a student in a Jesuit academy.

 In 1724, after a conflict at the academy, Grigorovich-Barsky left Lviv and started his journey, during which he visited Pest, Vienna, Bari, Rome, Venice, Corfu, Mount Athos, Palestine, Egypt and Cyprus.
 In Alexandria Grigorovich-Barsky lived at the court of the Patriarch.
 In 1729–1731 he stayed in Tripoli, learning Greek.
 In 1734, in Damascus, he was tonsured a monk with the name Basil and ordained a subdeacon by Patriarch Sylvester of Antioch.
 From October 1734 to April 1735, at the request of the Archbishop Philotheos of Cyprus, he taught Latin in a local school in Cyprus and lived in the archbishop's farmstead.

 From 1736 to 1743 he lived on the island of Patmos, where he continued to study language, logic and metaphysics and at the same time taught Latin at a local school.
 In 1743 he was appointed a priest at the Russian embassy in Constantinople by empress Yelizaveta Petrovna, and for the next two years studied documents in the libraries of Mount Athos.